Security

 Data Storage

 While extensions can access the file system and use their own methods of storing and accessing data, Raycast provides APIs for securely storing data: password preferences can be used to ask users for values such as access tokens, and the local storage APIs provide methods for reading and writing data payloads.
-In both cases, the data is stored in the local encrypted database and can only accessed by the corresponding extension.
+In both cases, the data is stored in the local encrypted database and can only be accessed by the corresponding extension.

 Automatic Updates